Knicks withstand Brown’s 46, outlast Celtics 138-134 in 2 OT

+More mistakes than they’d like, but not enough to ruin their season opener.

+”At the end of the day, we found a way to win a game,” Julius Randle said.

-NEW YORK (AP) — Julius Randle scored 35 points, Evan Fournier made the go-ahead 3-pointer in the second overtime and added 32 against his former team, and the New York Knicks outlasted Jaylen Brown and the Boston Celtics 138-134 on Wednesday night.
+Randle scored 35 points, Evan Fournier made the go-ahead 3-pointer in the second overtime and added 32 against his former team, and the Knicks outlasted Brown and the Boston Celtics 138-134 on Wednesday night.

-Brown scored a career-high 46 points after overcoming a bout of COVID-19 and Jayson Tatum had the biggest basket of his awful opener with a three-point play that gave Boston a 134-133 lead with 1:05 remaining.
+Brown scored a career-high 46 points after overcoming COVID-19, playing 46 minutes after spending most of the last 10 days in quarantine.

+”My breathing felt irregular but fine for the most part,” Brown said. ”Toward the end I could feel my heart beating through my chest.

 RJ Barrett scored all of his 19 points after halftime and Obi Toppin added a career-best 14 for the Knicks.
-Kemba Walker had 10 points and eight assists against his previous team.
+Kemba Walker had 10 points and eight rebounds against his previous team.

 Tatum had 20 points and 11 rebounds, but was 7 for 30 from the field, including 2 for 15 from 3-point range.
-The U.S. Olympic gold medalist missed badly on a jumper that could have won it at the end of the first overtime.
+The U.S. Olympic gold medalist missed badly on a jumper that could have won it at the end of the first overtime and often left Brown needing to do more than expected after his absence.

+”He carried us tonight,” Tatum said. ”Plays he was making, shots he was hitting, he was unbelievable and I wish I could have did my part.”

-They put six players in double figures Tuesday, but it was the defense that let them down on the final possession of regulation, allowing the Celtics to race up the floor after Randle’s two free throws with 4.8 seconds remaining.
-Smart was wide open near the sideline to tie it.
+They put six players in double figures, but it was the defense that let them down on the final possession of regulation, allowing the Celtics to race up the floor after Randle’s two free throws with 4.8 seconds remaining.
+The Knicks seemed confused when Tatum slipped while dribbling and were slow to react, leaving Smart wide open near the sideline to tie it.

 Fournier made three 3s in the first 1:20 of OT but the Celtics kept answering, with Tatum’s 3 knotting it at 128 with 2:58 to play.
 Perhaps out of gas, neither team scored again until the second OT.